 Go by minivan.
 This is a private service which takes around 3 to 4 hours and costs 380 THB.
 You can book this service via a travel agent or very likely your guest house or resort.
 They pick up from the resorts (this slows the process down) at around 1.30 pm every day.

-Option 2: Public bus to Suphan Buri and then minivan to Ayutthaya
+Option 2: Bus to Suphan Buri and minivan to Ayutthaya

 Part 1: By Bus to Suphan Buri